-By MICHAEL JUSTE.
+By Michael Juste.
 Demy 8vo, cloth.
 7s.
 6d. net.

 This "White Brother" showed the author how, through spiritual exercises, he could visit those realms which to the ordinary man are forbidden lands.
 He showed him, for example, how to travel on the mental plane-how he could consciously project his double to vast distances, and bring back into conscious life the remembrance of such journeys.
 But the scope of the book is wider than this.
 Michael Juste elucidates many questions which perplex most thinking men and women.
 Anarchism, atheism, socialism, spiritualism, theosophy-all these the author tasted in the hope that they could offer some lasting panacea.
-At long last he found just that philosophy which satisfied his highest aspirations and which proved to be a bear to life!dedeancest problems. a key to life's deepest problems.
+At long last he found just that philosophy which satisfied his highest aspirations and which proved to be a key to life's deepest problems.